Our senior leadership team

-From 2001-2009, Denese was a member of the Commerce Commission with particular responsibility for litigation.
-She is presently a trustee of the Melanesian Mission Trust Board which is responsible for a considerable portfolio of assets for the benefit of the Church of Melanesia.
-She is an executive director of a family owned manufacturing business.
-In 2013, she was appointed as a member of the Insurance & Savings Ombudsman Commission, which operates a dispute resolution service for disputes between insurance companies and financial advisors and their customers.
+From 2001 - 2009, Denese was a member of the Commerce Commission with particular responsibility for litigation.
+She is presently a trustee of the Melanesian Mission Trust Board, which is responsible for a considerable portfolio of assets for the benefit of the Church of Melanesia, and she is an executive director of a family-owned manufacturing business.
+In 2013, she was appointed as a Member of the Insurance & Savings Ombudsman Commission, which operates a dispute resolution service for disputes between insurance companies and financial advisors and their customers.
 Denese lives in Auckland.

 Vern has a financial services and governance background.
 He has operated a mortgage broking consultancy for over 20 years and is a registered financial adviser.
 He had an 18-year career with Westpac Banking Corporation.